zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 Node:

 * Id: the unique identifier.
-It's some kind of hashcode.
+It's a hashcode of some text.
 Not just 1, 2, 3,...

-Maybe GUID is a better choice.
+	Current Id generation method is fine.
+Factors that are taken into consideration, when generate an id, are: id stack, text component of the control.
+Text component of the control is the text directly related to the control, such as the text of a `Label` and the text on a `Button`.
+The id of the root node of a control is the id of the control.

-* StrId: an extra unique identifier.
+* Name: an extra unique identifier.
 It's a hunman-readable text like `WindowTitle`, `Caption`, `Close Button`, etc. It will be used in the control logic to easily fetch nodes that is needed when running control logic.
-This should be renamed to "Name", I think.